DMonCode/json2wiki/README.md

-# "wikiit" is a JSON to WIKI formate load.
+# "json2wiki" is a JSON to WIKI formate load.

 Goal is to talk a JSON data file and convert it to a Wiki file.